Arizard/deathrun/deathrun_todo.md

 ##Planned Features:

-* Death Avoidance Penalty - Force players to spectator for 3 rounds when they attempt to death-avoid.
-* Pointshop 2 support
 * ReDie - Allow players to spawn as ghosts so that they can practice the map instead of being forced to spectate.
 * Evolve support for scoreboard (kick, ban, slay, gag)
 * MORE HOOKS